-This feature is used for the 48-lead LQFP, 40-lead LFCSP, and 32-lead LFCSP only.
+This feature is used for the 40-lead LFCSP (ADV7180BCPZ) only.
 The polarity of this bit determines what signal appears on the VS/FIELD pin.

 When this bit is set to 0 (default), the FIELD signal is output.

 When this bit is set to 1, the VSYNC signal is output.